jrgrant/hass_ids_hyyp/README.md

     - The `switch.[zone_name]` will now have the following attributes
         - `violated` - Will show `True` when a zone is violated for example if a door is open.
 (Alarm need not be armed)
         - `tampered` - Will show `True` when a zone is in tampered state (Not yet verified, by implemented directly from IDS feedback)
         - `triggered` - Will show `True` when the zone is triggered during armed state.
 This is identical to `binary_sensor.[zone_name]_trigger`.
-The intent is to have this attribute replace the sensor
+The intent is to have this attribute replace the sensor.
-        - `stay_bypassed` - Will show `True` if a zone is bypassed due to a stay profile being active
+        - `stay_bypassed` - Will show `True` if a zone is bypassed due to a stay profile being active.
 - Changed the API refresh requests to series.
 This makes the replies more reliable when multiple actions are performed.

 **Version 1.3.4**